-Take a deep breath; you’re not alone.
-Saving money is a struggle that millions of Americans are up against.
-Only four in 10 (41 percent) U.S. adults could cover the cost of a $1,000 emergency using their savings, according to a recent Bankrate survey.
+If you struggle to save money, you’re in good company.
+Only about 4 in 10 U.S. adults (44 percent) could cover the cost of a $1,000 emergency with savings, according to a recent Bankrate survey.

 Find a home for your savings

 Remember, no amount is too small to start saving — even a dollar counts.
 If you need to, go with a savings account that allows for low minimum balances.

 Whatever bank you choose, consider using a money-saving app.
 If you have a checking account, for example, you can connect it to an app like Digit, which can automatically move small amounts of money it thinks you can afford into your savings every few days, to help you save more quickly.

 Keep checking and savings accounts at different banks

 New savers may want to create a barrier between the money being saved and the money being spent, to make it less tempting to dip into the savings for impulse purchases.

 You can do this by setting up your checking and savings accounts at separate banks.
 Then, connect the accounts via an automatic transfer from your checking into your savings account.